Global Assembly: The First Global Assembly

 The First Global Assembly was timed to coincide with COP26 in Glasgow in October–November 2021.
-The Assembly consisted of one hundred people from one hundred locations around the world selected by sortition to be representative of the world's population.
+The Assembly consisted of one hundred people from one hundred locations around the world selected by geospatial sortition (global civic lottery), i.e. random geographical locations weighted by population density, to be representative of the world's population.
 The Assembly was selected from lists of people identified at these locations by local community organisations, to provide a representative sample of the global population.
 The Assembly was to answer the question "How can humanity address the climate and ecological crisis in a fair and effective way?", and was informed by scientists about the causes and effects of climate change and ecological crisis.

 On 30 October 2021, the Assembly produced an interim statement and it made a final Declaration on 18 December 2021.
 The Declaration endorses the Paris Agreement and the Universal Declaration of Human Rights, and calls for the recognition of the human right to a clean environment and the international crime of ecocide.
 It also endorses participatory approaches to the climate crisis and calls for a fair and just energy transition.

+Controversy

+The Global Assembly’s Executive Summary, under the heading ‘Key Achievements,’ lists the participant selection method as the first of its methodological innovations: "New sortition methodology: A multi-step global civic lottery was developed, including an algorithm for location lottery and method of local recruitment."
+The question of who authored the participant selection methodology is contested, however.
+(See footnote 12 of Evaluation Report.)